-The Arm Keil Studio Pack includes extensions that enable you to manage your CMSIS solutions (csolution projects), and to create, build, test, and debug embedded applications on your chosen hardware using Visual Studio Code.
+The Arm Keil Studio Pack includes extensions that enable you to manage your CMSIS solutions, also known as csolution projects.
+The pack also includes extensions that enable you to create, build, test, and debug embedded applications on your chosen hardware using Visual Studio Code.